pypa/setuptools/docs/userguide/quickstart.rst

    See :ref:`note <setuppy_discouraged>`.

 .. [#cache]
-   If you feel that caching is causing problems to your build specially after changes in the configuration files, consider removing ``build``, ``dist``, ``*.egg-info`` before rebuilding or installing your project.
+   If you feel that caching is causing problems to your build, specially after changes in the configuration files, consider removing ``build``, ``dist``, ``*.egg-info`` before rebuilding or installing your project.